-Interviewed by: Jae Lee1, Harry Wang1, Kevin Zhao1, and Daniel Cui1
+Interviewed by: Jae Lee, Harry Wang, Kevin Zhao, and Daniel Cui

 Simcha Jacobovici is a New York Times bestselling author and three-time Emmy award winning Israeli-Canadian investigative journalist and filmmaker.
 His film, Tales of the Organ Trade (2013), explores the underground kidney trade that permeates medical care throughout the world.
 We had the pleasure of interviewing Simcha Jacobovici about his documentary and experiences in and around the organ trade as a whole.

 You have previously worked on documentaries that vary in terms of topic.
 What drew you towards the issue of the organ trade specifically?

 Simcha: I come from a world of investigative journalism and documentaries, and the organ trade is another topic for investigation.
 My personal reason was that I had a very dear friend who needed a kidney transplant.
 By virtue of getting involved in his life, I became interested in this because it’s one thing if somebody is diagnosed with a problem that has no cure.
 But if you need a kidney, there are people willing to give you a kidney.
 So what’s the problem?
 That guy wants to give a kidney or sell a kidney, so what’s the problem?
 Then you start getting into this whole issue of “should anybody sell [organs]”.
 In Canada, they make it very difficult.
 Even if they want to donate a kidney to their friend, they need to go through psychological tests – [to] check whether they’re not being coerced.
 Somebody can die while you’re trying to give your best friend a kidney that you don’t need.
 People are waiting for years and go through dialysis… just an amazing topic.
 So that’s what drew me, that personal involvement of my friend, into this topic.